Transcript: EPIC Findings on Lymphoma

 Yes, the incidence of all malignant cancers combined was lower among fish-only eaters and vegetarians, compared to the healthy meat-eaters.
 But the most striking difference between the dietary groups was in the risk for the group of cancers that include lymphomas and myeloma.
 Since they factored out other lifestyle differences between the meat-eaters and vegetarians—similar smoking; exercise; weight; fruit and veggie consumption—they concluded that meat itself may be the culprit, potentially due to the mutagenic compounds or viruses in meat.
 But that raises the question: what type of meat?

-To get at that level of detail you would need to look at a lot of people, so they enrolled the help of not just any study but the EPIC study, E.P.I.C., the largest forward-looking study on diet and cancer in human history, following a half a million people for over ten years now.
+To get at that level of detail, you would need to look at a lot of people, so they enrolled the help of not just any study, but the EPIC study.
+EPIC, the largest forward-looking study on diet and cancer in human history, following a half million people for over ten years now.

 Up to triple the rates for every 50 grams of daily poultry consumption.
-A cooked chicken breast averages 220 grams, so that’s for just a quarter of a chicken breast worth of poultry.
+A cooked chicken breast averages over 200 grams; so that’s for just a quarter of a chicken breast worth of poultry.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.